bitFez/PythonBeginnersWorkbook/manuscript/12_Comparative Operators 2.md

 ```
-Remember the == operator checked if something was the same as something else.
+Remember the `==` operator compares to see if something was the same as something else.